trilitech/tezos-developer-docs/docs/unity/reference/events.md

 ## `OperationResulted`

-Runs when an operation succeeds or fails and returns an object that includes the hash of the transaction.
+Runs when a Tezos operation succeeds or fails and returns an object that includes the hash of the transaction.
+This event does not run for Etherlink operations.

 ## `SigningResulted`